 4. Use common sense

-Male or female, home or foreign country, avoid walking alone at night down dark streets and alleys, poor-lit areas, and isolated areas.
+Male or female, home or a foreign country, avoid walking alone at night down dark streets and alleys, poor-lit areas, and isolated areas.
 Take this more seriously if you’re a woman.
 Common sense!
 Don’t go anywhere at night where you feel uncomfortable.

 Do your research.
 Know where you are going.
 Stay away from unsafe neighborhoods or villages.